Bible woman: Training

 Initially, Bible women were trained by women missionaries on an individual basis.
 They were taught the Bible, but on occasion, they were taught nursing, writing, homemaking, and health.
 However, in later years, the number of Bible women increased and female training schools were opened: in China, alone, forty girls' schools were running in 1900.
 Bible women were trained as Bible teachers, nurses, and healthcare providers.
 Bible women who had a solid foundation in biblical studies were trained to be Bible teachers.

 In Sudan, Bible women used a book entitled One Hundred Lessons from the Bible that took the student through the Bible in outlined studies that involved answering questions and memorizing verses.
 Following the one hundred lessons, there was a "Way of Salvation" series that was geared to bring the student to a personal commitment to Christ.

 Bible women were actively involved in medical ministry too.
 They were taught basic medical skills by their female medical missionaries and then they worked as nurses and healthcare providers; they cared patients and shared the Gospel with them.

 Today

 Although Bible women played a major role in evangelizing their fellow women in their countries, they are largely left behind in contemporary study of Christian mission.
 There are not many records of Bible women today, neither of their successes nor their failures.
 It is because women were disregarded in their own cultures or may be they were ignored by their western male and female missionaries.
-Although they were the least known evangelists, Bible women played a major role in furthering the Kingdom of God in their homelands and beyond.
+Although they were the least known evangelists, Bible women played a major role in spreading Christianity in their homelands and beyond.